HireReady381/DevOps_Hands_On_Practice_L1/week-4/Day22.md

 ## 🔹 Ansible — Use Handler on Config Change

 ---
-- name: Configure Nginx for Pathnex
+- name: Configure Nginx for HireReady
   hosts: all
   become: yes